 This could be the people, places, animals, products, etc. in the photo.
 By uploading a search query to your reverse image search engine, you will be able to identify those objects as the engine will return information about them.

 To learn more about the object in an image:

-Since the tool is able to return information about the object or objects features in a photo, the user can then use the opportunity to learn more about the objects.
+Since the tool is able to return information about the object or objects featured in the photo, the user can visually search then use the opportunity to learn more about the objects.

 Since the internet is super large, redundant content is common.
-One image may be available in more than a number of ways and places.
+One new image may be available in more than a number of ways and places.

-To find images’ original creators or owners:
+To find the image’s original creators or owners:

 Given the redundant state associated with online images, it may not be immediately clear which publisher is the original owner of the photo you are about to use.

 To discover and uncover plagiarized images:

 If it turns out to be that you are the original owner of a photo, you can simply perform an image search on mobile into the search bar and find out who is using your artwork without returning the credit to you.